Información de perfil

 Another consequence of the location is that it doesn't make much sense to come just for a few days.
 It takes the best part of a day to get here, it takes a few days to get acclimatised and to become familiar with our routines and all the practicalities, and then you haven't even started learning what you came for.
 To understand regenerative principles to the point that you can apply them for yourself will take a while, because the underlying thinking and paradigm is so different from what we have been taught.
 So if you are serious about wanting to learn, you should be prepared to come for about two weeks at least.
 Another aspect of our set-up and the remote location is that we are not suited for people who want frequent access to civilisation, social life, or affordable tourism.
 It is remote, and there aren't many people around, other than the few locals who come to work with us,

-Over the next few months we will start working on the remote rainforest parcel which will be the location for the future retreat, therapy and therapy teaching centre.
-We have cleared some land and nearly finished building a cabin there, which will need furnishing and making homely - it would make a brilliant project for a carpenter who wants to build homemade furniture from scratch with amazing lumber.
+We have now started working on the remote rainforest parcel which will be the location for the future retreat, therapy and therapy teaching centre.
+We have cleared some land and finished building a cabin there, which will need furnishing and making homely - it would make a brilliant project for a carpenter who wants to build homemade furniture from scratch with amazing lumber.
 It's the genuine rainforest experience - there is nobody there, and it's incredible beautiful and peaceful.
-The creek is just a few steps down the slope, with cool pure precious water.
+The creek is just a few steps down the slope, with cool pure precious water and the most amazing swimming hole.

 As it is the tropics, daylight hours are precious and the day starts early, around 6.00.
 We have a local helpers visiting most days who take care of food preparation, but you would obviously be welcome to join in with that (harvesting and preparation, including sourdough bread, yoghurt, kombucha, etc).
 Some of the time, you would be doing tasks together with some of the local helpers.

-The main aims, objectives and principles for this holistic, sustainable project are:
+The main aims, objectives and principles for this holistic, regenerative project are:

-• Protecting rainforest flora and fauna, land and water (under threat of logging for cattle ranching)
+• Protecting rainforest flora and fauna, land and water (under threat of logging for development and cattle ranching)

-• Protecting endangered species (nurseries for rare tropical trees, breeding butterflies, protecting birds, etc)
+• Protecting wildlife and endangered species (nurseries for rare tropical trees and medicinal plants, breeding butterflies, protecting birds, etc)

-• Sustainable architecture with natural, local materials (adobe clay, slate, lime stone, local wood & bamboo)
+• Sustainable architecture with natural, local materials (adobe clay, slate, lime stone, local wood & bamboo, industrial hemp) for additional accommodation

-• Local community projects (oriented towards future independent governance) generating security and wealth for empoverished by working sustainably with rainforest (cacao, coffee, xate, medicinal plants, spices, and many more products)
+• Initiating local community projects (oriented towards future independent governance) generating financial and food security and wealth for impoverished local partners by working

 We are serious about turning this part of the planet (the whole upper reaches of a secluded, remote valley), into a fertile, self-sustaining, non-toxic, abundant little paradise, that can serve as an inspiration for others, and for our future, using the principles of organic, regenerative agriculture and agroforestry.
 I have been an organic gardener for 35 years, but I have now been studying the soil food web for a couple of years, and I have learnt so much.
 I am inspired by partnering with nature and the soil biology.
-I am setting up a citizens' lab with a microscope (for sampling and investigating soil microbiology), and have had Permaculture consultants help me make a plan for the next few years, for which I am inviting your participation and help to manifest.
+I am setting up a citizens' lab with a microscope (for sampling and investigating soil microbiology), and have had Permaculture consultants help me make a plan for the next few years, for which I am inviting your participation and help to manifest that - surprisingly, we are ahead of schedule by several months, mainly due to the support of local people who are wanting to work with us.
 We are aiming to make this an inspiring beacon project for the rest of the country (which is pretty lost in chemical farming, with some notable, inspiring and helpful exceptions).
 We have made considerable progress improving our soil and establishing fertile raised beds which are now producing , mainly for our own consumption and bartering with the neighbours.

 You will have the possibility to learn the whole spectrum of organic regenerative agriculture and agroforestry (Elaine Ingham Soil Food Web, Matt Powers, Richard Perkins, Chris Trump (Korean Natural Farming), and how we are learning from people like Christine Jones, Gabe Brown, Joel Salatin, John Kempf and Tom Dykstra to grow healthy, living soil capable of producing healthy plants to feed healthy animals and humans).
-We are aiming to make this a holistic fairly self-sufficient ecosystem, which will produce abundant food to eventually set up and run an eco-retreat and therapy centre.
+We are aiming to make this a holistic fairly self-sufficient ecosystem, which will produce abundant food for our guests when we eventually set up and run the eco-retreat and therapy centre.

 There are many activities and small projects which you can dedicate yourself to, according to your own preferences depending on what you want to learn, e.g. looking after the animals and helping them multiply, market gardening, composting, biochar, bokashi, breeding indigenous microbes, fruit trees, soil sampling and microscopy, and a variety of projects ranging from tilapia farming to vanilla production.